chromium/chromium/components/onc/docs/onc_spec.md

       connections may still be established successfully but will be closed shortly after that by the Chrome OS connection manager.

+* **RecommendedValuesAreEphemeral**
+    * (optional, defaults to false) - **boolean**
+    * When this field is set to true, settings of device-wide policy-provided network configurations marked as "Recommended" will be regarded as ephemeral.
+These settings will be reverted to the policy-recommended (or default) value on reboot (startup), logout, and when the device has been idle.

+* **UserCreatedNetworkConfigurationsAreEphemeral**
+    * (optional, defaults to false) - **boolean**
+    * When this field is set to true, device-wide network configurations created by the user will be regarded as ephemeral.
+These network configurations will be deleted on reboot (startup), logout, and when the device has been idle.

 ## Network Configuration

 Field **NetworkConfigurations** is an array of